8char/AtlasFramework/docs/libs/essentials/shared.md

 # Essentials <shared>Shared</shared>
+A nice set of shared utility methods and such.<br>
-🚧 This page is largely incomplete, you can contribute on the repo! 🚧
+*🚧 This page is largely incomplete, you can contribute on the repo! 🚧*

-## Methods
+# AtlasUI :: Ease

 ```lua
 AtlasUI:Ease(t: number, b: number, c: number, d: number)